The Greatest Aeroplane Films in History

 Capricorn One (1978)

-This parody comedy arguably launched the comedic acting careers of Leslie Nielsen and Lloyd Bridges.
+This hilarious parody comedy arguably launched the comedic acting careers of Leslie Nielsen and Lloyd Bridges, and if you’ve not seen it, you’re in for a treat!
 The story follows a war-traumatised pilot-turned-taxi driver.
-When his air hostess girlfriend ends their relationship and boards her next flight, he faces his fear and follows her onto the plane in an attempt to win her back.
+When his air-hostess girlfriend ends their relationship and boards her next flight, he faces his fears and follows her onto the plane in an attempt to win her back.
 Hilarious chaos ensues.
-While the film doesn't showcase amazing stunts and dogfights, it does open our minds to the interesting dynamics at play when a crowd of people are confined on an aircraft thousands of feet in the air.
-With a host of cameos by celebrities and sportsmen such as basketball player Kareem Abdul-Jabbar, Airplane! is appreciated by many as one of the funniest aviation movies of all time.
+While the film doesn’t contain any stunts or dogfights, it does open our minds to the interesting dynamics at play when a crowd of people are confined in an aircraft thousands of feet in the air.
+With a host of cameos by celebrities and sportsmen such as US NBA basketball player Kareem Abdul-Jabbar, Airplane! is appreciated by many as one of the funniest aviation movies of all time.

 The Right Stuff (1983)

-This film brilliantly showcases how flight enabled us to explore the outer reaches of our atmosphere and venture into space.
-From breaking the sound barrier with a plane to space flying missions with a solo pilot, the epic historical drama gives greater insight into this significant period in human aviation history and sheds light on the test pilots involved in aeronautical research who later became astronauts on Project Mercury.
-Superbly directed by Philip Kaufman and starring Fred Ward, Ed Harris, Dennis Quaid and Sam Shepard, the film won four Academy Awards from eight nominations and has since been selected for preservation in the United States Film Registry.
+This iconic aeroplane film brilliantly showcases how flight allows us to explore the outer reaches of our atmosphere and venture into space.
+From breaking the sound barrier to space-flying missions by a solo pilot, this epic historical drama gives greater insight into a significant period in human aviation history and sheds light on the test pilots involved in aeronautical research who later became astronauts on Project Mercury.
+Superbly directed by Philip Kaufman and starring Fred Ward, Ed Harris, Dennis Quaid and Sam Shepard, The Right Stuff won four Academy Awards from eight nominations and has since been selected for preservation in the United States’ National Film Registry.

 Top Gun (1986)